jmeaster30/chess-ai/README.md

 ```

 Goals:
-* write a san parser so we can save and record games
+* write a san parser so we can save and record games and use san notation to make moves
+* maybe convert to using ncurses for extra fancy terminal graphics
 * attempt to make a super basic minimax chess ai
 * experiment with more sophisticated ai's